cnabio/cnab-spec/102-invocation-image.md

 - A file system hierarchy following a defined pattern (below)
 - A main entry point, called the _run tool_, which is an executable (often a script) responsible for translating action requests (`install`, `upgrade`,...) to a sequence of tasks
+- The bundle definition, which is useful for referencing images and other information at runtime.
 - Runtime metadata (Helm charts, Terraform templates, etc)
 - The material necessary for reproducing the invocation image (`Dockerfile` and `packer.json` are two examples)